SmartDataProjects/dynamo-docs/typical_operations.rst

    When site.occupancy > 0.9
    Until site.occupancy < 0.85

-Note that the above three line refer to *site attributes* (`site_variables` in the `variables.py <https://github.com/SmartDataProjects/dynamo/blob/master/lib/policy/variables.py>`_), whereas the rest of the policy file is written in terms of *replica attributes* (`replica_variables`).
+Note that the above three lines refer to *site attributes* (`site_variables` in the `variables.py <https://github.com/SmartDataProjects/dynamo/blob/master/lib/policy/variables.py>`_), whereas the rest of the policy file is written in terms of *replica attributes* (`replica_variables`).

 The lines succeeding the trigger defintions are called the *policy stack* and is in general the main part of the policy file.
-Each line starts with either `Protect`, `Delete`, or `Dismiss` (action keywords) [#]_. followed by a condition that is evaluated against dataset replicas.
+Each line starts with either `Protect`, `Delete`, or `Dismiss` (action keywords) [#]_, followed by a condition that is evaluated against dataset replicas.
 Each dataset replica in the partition is pushed through the policy stack from the top.
 The action of the first line with a matching condition is applied to the replica.
-(It is therefore important to note that the ordering in the policy stack matters.)
+(It is therefore important order the policy lines carefully.)
 If the action is `Protect`, the replica is not deleted.
 With `Delete`, it is unconditionally deleted.
-Replicas matching a `Dismiss` line will be candidates for deletion, but are only deleted when the site satisfies the deletion trigger defined above.
+Replicas matching a `Dismiss` line will be candidates for deletion, but are only deleted when deletion is triggered at the site.

 In this example, we will define a one-line policy stack to protect replicas that have just been transfered (inferred by the creation date of the last block replica):